appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/install-server/cloud-providers/aws.md

 ### Appcircle Requirements

 If you don't apply a license, you can go on with the package located in the AMI and use the Appcircle server as a "Starter Plan" user.
-But it's recommended to purchase a license from Appcircle that will increment the license limits and enable you to access the Appcircle Google cloud resources for future upgrades.
+But it's recommended to purchase a license from Appcircle that will increment the license limits and enable you to access the Appcircle resources for future upgrades.

-If you are a licensed user, you should contact us about the licensed Appcircle server package that includes your actual license.
+If you are a licensed user, you should [contact us](https://appcircle.io/support/) about the licensed Appcircle server package that includes your actual license.

 ### Technical Requirements